thepirat000/Audit.NET/README.md

 }
 ```

-If you don't provide a Creation Policy, the Default Policy Configured will be used (see next section).
+If you don't provide a Creation Policy, the default Creation Policy configured will be used (see next section).

 ##Configuration